You are looking to find an alternative to buying Nespresso pods on a regular basis, but you still want to use your Nespresso Machine?

 You can find out more about it here.

 Some people use both the original and the reusable pods.

 A friend of mine was using her refillable capsule on a regular basis, but when she was in a hurry (or in case she had someone over), she was utilizing the original Nespresso ones.

-The used Nespresso pods she kept in the recycling Nespresso bags.
+She kept the used Nespresso pods in the recycling bags.
 When she filled them up, she had them collected.

 The only downside was that she wasn’t filling up the recycling bag that fast, so the capsules were getting a bit moldy by the time she had them collected.

 Anyway, moldy capsules are still recyclable, so that’s not an issue at all.

 Related post: How Long do Coffee Pods Last?

 When it comes to the Nespresso Original Line, there are few available alternatives that will let you avoid using a new Nespresso capsule for each coffee you make:

 - Using a pod made from stainless steel.